skyformat99/lora_device_lib/porting.md

 - session state is best treated as opaque data
 - loading invalid/corrupt session state may result in undefined behaviour

-### Sleeping
+### Sleep Mode

-LDL is designed to work with "sleepy" applications.
+LDL is designed to work with applications that use sleep mode.

 - ensure that LDL_System_ticks() is incremented by a time source that keeps working in sleep mode
 - use LDL_MAC_ticksUntilNextEvent() to set a wakeup timer before entering sleep mode
-- use external interrupts to receive radio interrupts
+- use external interrupts to call LDL_Radio_interrupt()

 ### Co-operative Scheduling

-LDL is designed to share a thread of execution with other tasks.
+LDL is designed to share a single thread of execution with other tasks.

-LDL sometimes schedules events which might be missed if another task takes too long to complete.
-A simple scheduler can use LDL_MAC_priority() to check if LDL is expecting to handle a sensitive event in the next n seconds, and hold back disruptive tasks until the priority interval has passed.
+LDL works by scheduling time based events.
+Some of these events can be handled late without affecting the LoRaWAN, while others will cause serious problems like missing frames.

+LDL provides the LDL_MAC_priority() interface so that a co-operative scheduler can check if another tasking running for the next CEIL(n) seconds will cause a problem for LDL.

+### Reducing/Changing Memory Use

+Flash memory usage can be reduced by:

+- not enabling radio drivers which are not needed
+- not enabling regions which are not needed
+- disabling unhandled events (LDL_DISABLE_*_EVENT)
+- modifying the default Security Module ([lora_sm.c](src/lora_sm.c)) to use a hardware peripheral

+Static RAM usage can be reduced by:

+- using a smaller frame buffer by redefining LDL_MAX_PACKET
+    - default is 255 bytes
+    - an investigation is required to determine safe minimums for your region

+Automatic RAM usage can be reduced by:

+- shifting the frame receive buffer from stack to bss by defining LDL_ENABLE_STATIC_RX_BUFFER
+    - this will reduce stack usage during LDL_MAC_process()